pixsys-electronics/grafana-sqlite-visualization-stack/README.md

 ## Run with podman-compose

-**Note: the preferred way to configure the container user is to make sure it matches the host user that has created the directories to mount, so that there are no permissions issues.**
+**Note: the preferred way to configure the container user is to make sure it matches the host user that has created the directories to mount, so that there are no permissions issues.
+Note2: both containers of the podman-compose runs with network_mode=host by default**

 Set *ROOT_DIR* to the root directory where *grafana-data* and *sqlite-data* have been created, then set *MY_UID* and *MY_GID* so that they match the user that has created the directories to mount (grafana-data and sqlite-data).